A tale of two shuffle algebras

 $\forall i \neq j$ and $A, B \in \End(V^{\otimes k-1})$.
 Formula \eqref{eqn:vv} implies \eqref{eqn:trace identity} because none the indices, other than the $i$--th and $j$--th, play any role in the vanishing of the trace.

-We will use \eqref{eqn:trace identity} to prove that the residue of \eqref{eqn:former 2} at $z_i \oq_+^2 = z_j$ vanishes.
+We will use \eqref{eqn:trace identity} to prove that the residue of the integrand of \eqref{eqn:former 2} at $z_i \oq_+^2 = z_j$ vanishes.
 Let us consider the expression on the second line of \eqref{eqn:former 2} for $\sigma = \omega_k$ and take its residue at $z_i \oq_+^2 = z_j$.
-The corresponding quantity is precisely represented by Braid 1 on the previous page (we draw braids top-to-bottom instead of left-to-right, for better legibility), if we make the convention that the variable on each strand is multiplied by $\oq_+^2$ and $\oq_-^2$ (respectively) as soon as it reaches the first and the second (respectively) box on that strand.
+The corresponding quantity is precisely represented by Braid 1 on the previous page (we draw braids top-to-bottom instead of left-to-right, for better legibility), if we make the convention that the variable on each strand is multiplied by $\oq_+^2$ and $\oq_-^2$ (respectively) as soon as it reaches the first and the second (respectively) box on the strand in question.
 Braids 1,2,3 and 4 are equivalent due to Reidemeister moves and the move in Figure 12.
 Braids 4 and 5 do not represent equal endomorphisms of $V^{\otimes k}$, but they are equal upon taking the trace (since $\Tr(AB) = \Tr(BA)$).
 Finally, Braids 5 and 6 are equal due to Reidemeister moves.
-Because of the identity \eqref{eqn:trace identity}, Braid 6 has zero trace, thus yielding the conclusion. \\
+The crossing between the blue and green strands in Braid 6 represents $\tR^-_{ij}(\oq^2)$, and we will call the portion of the braid above (respectively below) this crossing $A$ (respectively $B$).
+Then identity \eqref{eqn:trace identity} applies, thus showing that Braid 6 has zero trace, precisely what we needed to prove. \\